ChristianKSchuquel/Go-Instagram-API-Clone/README.md

  ### Setup and Run

- Create a ".env" file and add a DSN and JWT_SECRET
+ Create  a ".env" file based on ".env.example"

  Then, run using